-Differences are also substantial across age groups, as reported in Panel B of Figure 3.
+Differences are also substantial across age groups (or cohorts), as reported in Panel B of Figure 3.
 We compare three groups: respondents below 35, between 35 and 55, and above 55.
 As people age, they become significantly more likely to mention "parenting and child rearing" (19% below 35, 42% above 55).
 This result shows that parenting is viewed as an important source of meaning even for older people, whose children are themselves older, i.e. it is not confined to parenting in early childhood.
 Religion also show a steep age gradient: it is mentioned by only 5% of respondents below 35, but by 25% of respondents above 55.
 Connection to nature and travel and exploration are also mentioned much more frequently as people age.
 At the same time, older people are significantly less likely to mention socializing with friends (40% for those below 35, 20% above 55), creative pursuits, and learning activities; they are somewhat less likely to mention work.
 The panel shows that most of the patterns are monotonic in age.
 Overall, age appears to be a very important source of heterogeneity in the activities that people find meaningful.
-Due to aging in most countries worldwide, these patterns suggest we can expect societal shifts in the types of activities people find most meaningful going forward.